openspyrit/spyrit-examples/2021_DLMIS_Hands-on/readMe.md

 3. Download dataset https://www.creatis.insa-lyon.fr/~ducros/hands_on/datasets-dlmis21.tar

-1. Extract the dataset :
+1. Extract the dataset (there is an error in `tar: Unexpected EOF in archive`, even if the files appear with the good size (1.5Go = 860Mo + 586Mo)) :

         tar xvf datasets-dlmis21.tar